Events, birthdays and anniversaries for 15 April

 1955: The world’s largest hamburger chain, McDonald’s, was founded in Chicago by Ray Kroc, using the motto “Quality, Service, Cleanliness and Value”.

-1989: Ninety-six football supporters were crushed to death and 200 injured at Hillsborough, Sheffield, at the start of an FA Cup semi-final between Liverpool and Nottingham Forest.
+1989: Ninety-six supporters were crushed to death and 200 injured in Britain’s worst football disaster, at Hillsborough, Sheffield, at the start of an FA Cup semi-final between Liverpool and Nottingham Forest.

 1991: The 12 foreign ministers of the European Community agreed to lift the sanctions on South Africa imposed five years earlier.

-2013: During the Boston Marathon, pressure cooker bombs killed three people and injured more than 180 others.
+2013: During the Boston Marathon, two pressure cooker bombs exploded near the finish line, killing three people and injuring more than 180 others.

 2014: Former Italian prime minister Silvio Berlusconi was ordered by a Milan court to carry out a year of community service in an old people’s home as punishment for tax fraud.

 2014: The Supreme Court of India ruled that transgender people had the right to identify themselves as being of a third gender.